 Honor Code violations of academic or professional behavior and penalties assigned a student for violating the Honor Code are governed by the Honor Code process.

 A faculty member (reporter) who thinks a student or group of students (respondent) have or may have violated the Honor Code must meet with the Honor Code Officer within 20 working days of the incident to discuss the alleged violation and identify the student(s) involved.
-The Honor Code Officer for the Early Career/Career Change program is Judy O'Neill, Associate Dean and Director of Admission.
-The Honor Code Officer for the MBA for Professionals program is Alex Subert, Assistant Dean and Director of Admission.
+The Honor Code Officer for the Early Career/Career Change program is Betsy Reed, Associate Dean and Director of Admission.
+The Honor Code Officer for the MBA for Professionals program is Alex Subert, Associate Dean and Director of Admission.

 Based on the discussion with the faculty member, the Honor Code Officer will decide whether an Honor Code investigation is merited.
 If the decision is not to investigate, the process is complete and no further actions are taken.